anikonchuk/QuickAndEasyRecipes-JS/README.md

 # QuickAndEasyRecipes

 Welcome to QuickAndEasyRecipes, a website where you can share, you guessed it, your quickest and easiest recipes!
-This website was built using Rails.
+This website was built using Rails, with a JavaScript and jQuery front end.
+Index and show actions are displayed with AJAX, and the form for a new recipe is submitted dynamically with AJAX.

 ## Installation